2. Handwashing and using hand sanitiser

 - information on how to wash your hands from NHS.UK

 Additional handwashing facilities

-When completing your COVID-19 risk assessment, consider if you need to provide additional handwashing facilities so that people can wash their hands frequently.
+When completing your risk assessment, consider if you need to provide additional handwashing facilities so that people can wash their hands frequently.

 Consider how often people should wash their hands, depending on where they work and how much contact they have with others.